 Playing Multiple videos concurrently

-Only one video is able to play at a time, this is because the SSSP has one video decoder that can only decode one stream at a time.
+Only one video can play at a time, this is because the SSSP has one video decoder that can only decode one stream at a time.

 If there are two zones with videos in the video will be played on a first come first serve basis, i.e. the zone that requests it first will play the video.
 If for example, there are two zones with entirely videos in one of the zones will not be able to play its videos and will display black.